librasteve/raku-CLI-Wordpress/README.md

 ### _PLEASE EXERCISE CAUTION USING AWSCLI SINCE IT WILL CREATE BILLABLE AWS SERVICES IN YOUR ACCOUNT AND MAY NOT TERMINATE THEM AUTOMATICALLY_

-# Raku CLI::AWS::EC2-Simple
+# Raku CLI::Wordpress

-This module provide a simple abstraction AWS command line interface for Amazon's EC2 compute web service.
+This module provide a simple abstraction Wordpress command line interface for managing Wordpress installation.

-If you encounter a feature of EC2 you want that's not implemented by this module (and there are many), please consider sending a pull request.
+If you encounter a feature of WP cli you want that's not implemented by this module (and there are many), please consider sending a pull request.

+vvvv   FIXME

 ## Getting Started